Voilett-Roze/asus/Using-ipset.md

 # Using ipset

 Since 3.0.0.4_270.26 [ipset](http://en.wikipedia.org/wiki/Netfilter#ipset) feature has been implemented.
 This is a Netfilter extension which should be able to:
-* store multiple IP addresses or port numbers and match against the collection by iptables at one swoop;
+* store multiple IP addresses and/or port numbers and match against a filter list using iptables;
-* dynamically update iptables rules against IP addresses or ports without performance penalty;
+* dynamically update iptables rules against IP addresses or ports without a significant performance penalty;
-* express complex IP address and ports based rulesets with one single iptables rule and benefit from the speed of IP sets.
+* express complex IP address and port based rulesets with one single iptables rule and benefit from the speed of IP sets.

 > **NOTE:** _Peer Guardian scripts on this page supports only IPSET 4.x that will result in scripts not working on newer routers with IPSET 6.x_